Claudia Conway Isn't Here To "Save Us" — & Neither Is Gen Z

 While Kellyanne may only be trying to save her own reputation by dismissing the frenzy around her daughter, she is right about one thing: Claudia is only 15, and to label her a "hero" or the only "hope" during a world-wide pandemic that has killed over 210,000 Americans, grossly implies that it's the job of a kid to clean up the current mess.
 Unfortunately, that kind of generational projection is not anything new.

-After facing an unspeakable tragedy at Marjory Stoneman Douglas High School in 2018, a group of students ignited a nation-wide conversation about school shootings, taking political leaders to task on implementing new gun control laws.
+After facing an unspeakable tragedy at Marjory Stoneman Douglas High School in 2018, a group of students ignited a nation-wide conversation about school shootings, taking political leaders to task on implementing new gun control laws in the US.
 David Hogg and his friends asked Congress to “please take action.”
 And they quickly became known as the faces fighting back against mass shootings in American schools.

 Now-17-year-old Thunberg was no different: Her school walkouts were the largest global climate strike in history, making her some sort of "hero" among fellow activists.
 But when Greta Thunberg addressed the United Nations in September 2019, she said something unexpected: “This is all wrong.
 I shouldn’t be standing here.
 I should be back in school on the other side of the ocean.
 Yet you all come to us for hope?
 How dare you.”